wacfwru/resources/vehicles/readme.md

 ![](pics/log_1.png)

-**STEP 3**.
+#### STEP 3

 Enter the date and beginning mileage from the odometer, rounding any fractional tenths of a mile upward to the nearest integer (eg, enter "102.3" as "103").
 At this point you can enter any value for the "Ending mileage", as you will have to edit this field once your trip is complete.

 ![](pics/log_2.png)

-**STEP 4**.
+#### STEP 4

 When you are done entering the above information, click the blue **SUBMIT** button.
 You should see the following completed form:

 ![](pics/edit_response.png)